UKRI Future Leaders Fellowships

-UK Research and Innovation's Future Leaders Fellowship scheme is a fantastic opportunity for us to develop those early career researchers who are ready to establish their research independence.
+UK Research and Innovation's Future Leaders Fellowship scheme is a fantastic opportunity for us to develop those early career researchers who are ready to transition to or establish their research independence.
 Not only is this an opportunity for us to support our rising stars, but it is also an opportunity for external candidates to join the research community at the University of Plymouth.
 The fellowships are open to applicants from varied backgrounds and career paths, and we welcome all applications, including those who are looking to return to research after a break or time in other roles.

 Please note that applications to UKRI where the fellowship is intended to be held at the University of Plymouth must be made via the process outlined below to ensure you have approved support from the proposed host Department.

-This is a popular scheme designed to develop the most promising early career researchers who also have very strong support of their host institutions.
+This is a popular scheme designed to develop the most promising early career researchers, who also have very strong support of their host institutions.
 As such, we are running an internal competition so that the University can identify the strongest candidates.

 If you have any queries on the process, please email the Research Funding Managers at researchadvice@plymouth.ac.uk.

-<p>Female working at laptop</p>
+Female working at laptop

 Please expand the sections below for information on how to apply to the competition for both prospective internal and external fellowship candidates.